101 Things to do in Bournemouth – Distinguished Gentleman’s Ride

 Details

 Any spot along the route will provide you with a great view of the passing bikers, smiling and waving as they ride past dressed in their finest gear.
 Moustaches not obligatory, but highly recommended!
-If you want to see more of a convoy, choose a spot near the beginning at Poole Quay or after the break at Bournemouth Pier.
-To get a closer look at the bikes, head for the start or the finish or Bournemouth Pier where the bikers regroup and take a break for around 45 minutes.
+If you want to see more of a convoy, choose a spot near the beginning at Poole Quay or after one of the breaks at Bournemouth Pier or Christchurch High Street.
+To get a closer look at the bikes, head for the start or the finish.

-Between Boscombe and Southbourne, if you’re quick, you can manage to see the riders twice as they ride along the coast road, then return along the parallel road through Southbourne before hitting the A338 and heading for the ultimate destination, Destination Triumph for a post event party.
+Between Boscombe and Southbourne, if you’re quick, you can manage to see the riders twice as they ride along the coast road, then return along the parallel road through Southbourne before heading towards Christchurch and on to the ultimate destination, Sammy Miller for a post event party.

 Distinguished Gentleman’s Ride for Children